SoftwareAG/c8y-docs/content/machine-learning/remaining-useful-life-bundle/remaining-useful-life-using-demo-device.md

 #### Create Widgets

 For this demo we created a number of widgets to show the {{< product-c8y-iot >}} display capabilities:
+* A KPI Widget displaying the last measurement value of a device.
 * A data points list, which is a table display of a collection of data points.
-* A silo displaying current values for selected measurements.
 * A data points graph displaying a collection of data points.
-* A KPI Widget displaying the last measurement value of a device.

 See screenshot below and follow the description in [Cockpit](/users-guide/cockpit) in the *User guide*.